Update you browser

 As a forum for learning in a collaborative, highly dynamic and participatory atmosphere, the course combines analytical debate with online workshops, group activities and practice-led approaches taught by the world’s leading art and design university.

-Please register your interest for future course dates.
+Please submit your application for July 2025 dates.

 About the course